 I allow my thoughts to flow freely on the open road.
 The earth and it’s land is so mesmerizing.
 Everything has a purpose and a function.
 Brown, dusty circles spotting the bushy hillside are made by termites, and only certain vegetation grows there.
-Incredible medicinal plants treating tummy aches line our route, the female plants showing off red tips to their jagged leaves like fire shooting up to the sky in the dessert.
-The clouds make patterns on the earth like an abstract painting, always shifting, ever changing.
-Endless land rolls by, uninhabited, reminding me how small I am in this life sized picture.
+Incredible medicinal plants treating tummy aches line our route, the female plants showing off red tips to their jagged leaves like fire shooting up to the sky in the desert.
+The clouds make patterns on the earth like an abstract painting, always shifting, ever-changing.
+Endless land rolls by, uninhabited, reminding me how small I am in this life-sized picture.

 I discover rooibos bushes and spend the night at a tea plantation.
 I’m settling into the profoundness of nature- the perfect silence, the darkness that brings out the brilliant contrast of the stars I miss in my city life.
 I forget how much I love camping and just simply being in nature.
 I get consumed by the busyness of life, all the things I want and places to go.
 All I have to do is be here.

 I’m taken once again into the world, out of my wondering mind, my complicated feelings, my planning of outcomes.
 I’m reminded as I watch the mountains and dry brush pass me by that everything is just as it should be.
 There’s nothing to figure out.
 All I have to do is show up and let it happen.
 All I have to do right now is sit here and let myself be driven into the wild, across the border, and into the beauty of Namibia.